Sage-Bionetworks/stopadforms/README.md

 #> [1] 0.2631988
 ```

-See `vignette("deploying-stopadforms", package = "stopadforms")` for a
+See `vignette("scoring", package = "stopadforms")` for a detailed
-detailed description of the scoring process and an example of how to
+description of the scoring process and an example of how to score real
-score real submissions that are stored in Synapse.
+submissions that are stored in Synapse.

 ------------------------------------------------------------------------